 It may be advisable for an Elder Law attorney to prepare a deed that retains a life estate and/or special Power of Appointment designed to avoid or reduce gift tax and capital gains tax as well as to protect assets from Medicaid.

 When a covered individual is deceased, a probate or administration proceeding may be necessary.
 Fees vary greatly from state-to-state so a twenty percent (20%) discount form the attorney’s standard billing amount is included.

 To recover spousal income or defend suit against the Department of Social Services that may result from a Medicaid Lien.

 Note: All additional correspondence, telephone communication, negotiations, and coordination with geriatric care managers or social workers are billed at hourly rates, appropriately discounted.
 Disbursements made on behalf of the covered individual, such as long distance telephone charges, telecopies (fax), photocopies, overweight postage, etc. are billed to the covered individual at cost.
 All exclusions and qualifications of the Voluntary Legal Service Plan apply to the Elder Law Rider.

 2. Or, call (800) 342-4306, ext.
 243, Option 1, to purchase by credit card over the phone.

 You must purchase the Voluntary Legal Service Plan before you can purchase any one or all of the riders.

-For Active Members: Download the enrollment/payroll deduction form via the button below.
-Select the Elder Law Rider on the form under Option #1 and send your form along with your check or money order to PEF Membership Benefits Program, 10 Airline Drive, Suite 101, Albany, NY 12205.
+Download the enrollment form via the button below and send your form along with your check or money order to PEF Membership Benefits Program, 10 Airline Drive, Suite 101, Albany, NY 12205.
 You must purchase the Voluntary Legal Service Plan before you can purchase any one or all of the riders.
 Or, you may purchase the Voluntary Legal Service Plan and riders of your choice at the same time.